About Last Night: How Friday impacted playoff picture | NBA.com

-“I’m checking (the playoff seeding) after every game,” said Blazers guard Damian Lillard, following Friday's road victory over the Hawks.
+“I’m checking (the playoff seeding) after every game," Blazers guard Damian Lillard said following Friday's road victory over the Hawks.
 “I’m looking at it every day.
 If it’s a day we don’t play, I’m looking at who won and who lost.
 All that.
 I'm watching everything.”

 So are we, Damian.